Anthony-Verdon/ft_printf/README.md

 ## because ft_putnbr and ft_putstr isn't enough

-This project is part of the first circle of projects of the 42 cursus.
+This project is part of the first circle of projects of the 42 common core.
 The goal is reproduce the behaviour of the function `printf` (included in `stdio.h`).
 It also  make me learn about variadic functions (functions that can take a variable number of arguments).
 You will find the subject of the project into the repository.
 My grade : 100/100.

 ## How to use it